tylercod3r/toon-castle/README.md

 * built from scratch; thanks, youtube.com (FREE)

 Q: How did you make the wavy line effect in the title screen background?
-* downloaded a cool "canvas" shader from https://godotshaders.com/ (FREE)
+* used a cool "canvas" shader from https://godotshaders.com/ (FREE)

 Q: How did you create the simple quest UI (top right)?
 * downloaded "outlined" images from https://images.google.com (FREE)